Earwax blockage occurs when earwax (cerumen) builds up in your ear or becomes too hard to wash away naturally.

-Signs and symptoms could indicate another condition.
-You may think you can deal with earwax on your own, but there's no way to know if you have excessive earwax without having someone, usually your doctor, look in your ears.
-Having signs and symptoms, such as earache or decreased hearing, doesn't necessarily mean you have wax buildup.
-It's possible you have another medical condition involving your ears that may need attention.
+Signs and symptoms may signal another condition.
+There's no way to know if you have too much earwax without having someone, usually your health care provider, look in your ears.
+Having signs and symptoms, such as earache or hearing loss, doesn't always mean you have wax buildup.
+You may have another health condition that needs attention.

-Wax removal is most safely done by a doctor.
-Your ear canal and eardrum are delicate and can be damaged easily by excess earwax.
-Don't try to remove earwax yourself with any device placed into your ear canal, such as a cotton swab, especially if you have had ear surgery, have a hole (perforation) in your eardrum, or are having ear pain or drainage.
+Wax removal is most safely done by a health care provider.
+Your ear canal and eardrum are delicate and can be damaged easily.
+Don't try to remove earwax yourself by putting anything in your ear canal, such as a cotton swab, especially if you have had ear surgery, have a hole (perforation) in your eardrum, or are having ear pain or drainage.

-Children usually have their ears checked as part of any medical examination.
-If necessary, a doctor can remove excess earwax from your child's ear during an office visit.
+Children usually have their ears checked as part of any medical exam.
+If needed, a health care provider can remove excess earwax from your child's ear during an office visit.

-The wax in your ears is secreted by glands in the skin that lines the outer half of your ear canals.
-The wax and tiny hairs in these passages trap dust and other foreign particles that could damage deeper structures, such as your eardrum.
+The wax in your ears is made by glands in the skin of your outer ear canal.
+The wax and tiny hairs in these passages trap dust and other materials that could damage deeper parts of your ear, such as your eardrum.

-In most people, a small amount of earwax regularly makes its way to the opening of the ear, where it's washed away or falls out as new wax is secreted to replace it.
-If you secrete an excessive amount of wax or if earwax isn't cleared effectively, it may build up and block your ear canal.
+In most people, a small amount of earwax regularly makes its way to the ear opening.
+At the opening, it's washed away or falls out as new wax replaces it.
+If your ears make too much wax or if earwax isn't cleared well enough, it may build up and block your ear canal.

-Earwax blockages commonly occur when people try to clean their ears on their own by placing cotton swabs or other items in their ears.
-This often just pushes wax deeper into the ear, rather than removing it.
+Earwax blockages often happen when people try to get earwax out on their own by using cotton swabs or other items in their ears.
+This usually just pushes wax deeper into the ear, rather than removing it.

-Your doctor can determine whether you have earwax blockage by looking in your ear with a special instrument that lights and magnifies your inner ear (otoscope) to look in your ear.
+Your health care provider can see if you have earwax blockage by looking in your ear.
+Your provider uses a special tool that lights and magnifies your inner ear (otoscope) to look in your ear.